✓ Updated May 2026

 What is Limassol, Cyprus famous for?

-Ready to book Limassol, Cyprus?
+When you're ready to book Limassol, Cyprus

 Compare prices across top travel sites to find the best deal.